Spouse Exemption for Inheritance Tax: A Guide for UK Families

 spouse inheritance tax planning

-By understanding how the spouse exemption works, including the rules around transferring assets and the implications of joint ownership, couples can make informed decisions to minimize their inheritance tax liability.
+By understanding how the spouse exemption works, including the rules around transferring assets and the implications of joint ownership, couples can make informed decisions to reduce their inheritance tax liability.
 Effective planning can ensure that more of your estate is passed on to your loved ones, rather than being lost to tax.

 The Role of Wills in Inheritance Tax